Support Page Content

 We have hundreds of books and films on LGBTQ+ topics at the PRIDE Center.
 They are available for students, staff, and faculty to check out for up to four weeks.

 Several PWAs are assigned to be present at the PRIDE Center at specific times throughout the week to provide one-on-one sessions with students.
-Students can come in during any of the following times for a 30-minute session.
+Students can schedule an appointment in advance, or come in during any of the following times for a 30-minute session.

 Rainbow Ally Training